 Albania, Armenia, Bosnia and Hercegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Georgia, Hungary, Latvia, Lithuania, Malta, FYR of Macedonia, Moldova, Montenegro, Romania, Serbia, Slovakia, Slovenia, Turkey, Ukraine.

-Applicants will be judged on their track record and engagement in the local innovation community, the strength of their team and network base, and the scalability of services on offer.
+Applicants are judged by their track record and engagement in the local innovation community, the strength of their team and network base, and the scalability of services on offer.

 More information can be found here.